shaovoon/minicsv_benchmark/README.md

 ## CSV Library used

-The 1st CSV parser is written by Vincent La while the other 2 contain writer/reader are written by me.
+The 1st CSV parser is written by Vincent La while the other 2 parsers (which also include writer) are written by me.

 * [string_view CSV Parser](https://github.com/vincentlaucsb/csv-parser) by Vincent La
 * [MiniCSV](https://github.com/shaovoon/minicsv) is implemented with STL File streams